kaspth/conventional_extensions/README.md

 ### Defining an extension

-Since the loading above happens after the `Post` constant has been defined, we can reopen the class in our extension:
+Since the loading above happens after the `Post` constant has been defined, we can reopen `Post` in an extension:

 ```ruby
 # lib/post/extensions/mailroom.rb